Chaim Walder: Orthodox reaction

 The allegations and Walder's death roiled the Haredi community in what was described as the community's #MeToo Moment.
 There was huge online interest and on the day of Walder's death, three of the top four Google searches in Israel related to Walder.

 After the allegations became public, the supermarket chain, Osher Ad, and the Jewish bookstore, Eichler's, stopped selling Walder's books.
 Other retailers followed suit including Lehmanns, a European bookseller.
-Aryeh Klapper, senior judge of the Boston Beit Din, ruled that Walder's books should be immediately removed from stores and shelves.Yated Ne’eman suspended Walder's weekly column, and Radio Kol Chai dropped Walder's program.
+Aryeh Klapper, senior judge of the Boston Beit Din, ruled that Walder's books should be immediately removed from stores and shelves.Yated Ne'eman suspended Walder's weekly column, and Radio Kol Chai dropped Walder's program.
 However, Israeli politician Yitzhak Pindrus sent Walder a message of support, wishing him strength and courage.

 After Walder's death, Shmuel Eliyahu and Reuven Nakar, who sat on the Safed Beth Din, reiterated their certainty of Walder's guilt and expressed solidarity with his victims.
 David Stav said that the Haredi community had a duty to publish the allegations of Walder's sexual abuse to prevent further abuse even if it risked his suicide.
 David Leibel strongly condemned Walder and his supporters and Sholom Kamenetsky described Walder as an unrepentant sinner until the end.
 Yitzchak Breitowitz said Walder's suicide could be described as a final act of abuse towards his victims and Ron Yitzchok Eisenman said he could not remain silent to the victims' pain and the victim-blaming taking place.
 Yosef Yitzchak Jacobson said the episode had made it difficult for people to trust respected figures.
-Asher Melamed, the founder of the Israeli Protection Centre for victims of sexual abuse, praised Eliyahu for tackling this contentious issue and said that while serving as Rabbi to the Israeli Police, he'd heard of allegations against Walder five years ago.
-Moshe Meiselman said that warning the community about a sexual predator was not lashon hara and that Walder was a well-known evildoer.
+Asher Melamed, the founder of the Israeli Protection Centre for victims of sexual abuse, praised Eliyahu for tackling this contentious issue and said that while serving as Rabbi to the Israeli Police, he had heard of allegations against Walder five years ago.
+Moshe Meiselman said that warning the community about a sexual predator was not lashon hara (slander) and that Walder was a well-known evildoer.
 Meiselman was criticised by Michael Tobin for wrongly portraying Walder as a non-Haredi and for claiming that observing the laws of yichud prevented abuse.
 RIETS rosh yeshiva Daniel Feldman also wrote that broadcasting the repugnancy of a sin was not lashon hara and Aharon Feldman wrote that a community is obligated to support victims and remove abusers from every communal position.